EFL Reporter @simgholam

 Championship, League One and League Two talking points: Five things to look out for on Saturday

-Watch Fulham vs West Brom live on Sky Sports Football from 12pm on Saturday; Kick-off 12.30pm
+Watch QPR vs West Brom live on Sky Sports Football from 12pm on Saturday; Kick-off is at 12.30pm.

 Here are five things to look out for in the Sky Bet EFL on Saturday...